provenance-io/provenance/x/name/spec/01_concepts.md

 ## Delegating Control

 Every label in a name is owned by an address.
-Starting from the root address each level can be configured to allow any user to add a new child or for the exclusive control of the creator to add child names.
+Starting from the root address, each level can be configured to allow any user to add a new child or for the exclusive control of the creator to add child names.
 The `Restricted` flag is used to indicate the permission requirements for adding child nodes.

 ```proto
 // NameRecord is a structure used to bind ownership of a name heirarchy to a collection of addresses